vppillai/h3Docs/system/net/docs/interface.md

 **Parameters**

 obj 	- SYS NET object handle, returned from SYS_NET_Open
-*msg_type* - valid Msg Type
+*msg_type* - valid Msg Type SYS_NET_CTRL_MSG
-*data		- valid data buffer pointer based on the Msg Type* - NULL for DISCONNECT, Pointer to SYS_NET_Config for RECONNECT  len		- length of the data buffer the pointer is pointing to
+*data		- valid data buffer pointer based on the Msg Type* - NULL for DISCONNECT, Pointer to SYS_NET_Config for RECONNECT
+len 	- length of the data buffer the pointer is pointing to

 **Returns**